bitbeatjs/web/README.md

 };
 ```

-## Custom integrations

-To add your own custom logic to the existing server use one of the following methods:

--   `preRegister`
--   `postRegister`
--   `postRouteRegister`
--   `postServerStart`
--   `postServerStop`

-These are a sets of functions, which will run one by one and support `async`.
-There is always the "current" `WebServer`-runtime and `WebConfig` provided in those functions.

 ## Add actions

 To add your own web action to the web server, just extend the `WebAction`-class in the `actions` folder and the web server will automatically load them.
 Examples can be found in the default web actions.